How Much Does a Surrogate Cost?

-If you are considering surrogacy as a means to start a family, you will want to create a budget that factors in the variable costs of the process.
+The cost of working with a surrogate mother varies, depending on each individual situation.
+So, if you are considering surrogacy as a means to start a family, you will want to create a budget that factors in the following:

 - Ability to select characteristics, such as ethnicity, education, intelligence, physical attributes, and geographic location.

 - For experienced egg donors, statistics on previous donations, such as number of eggs retrieved, how many embryos created, and pregnancy and birth rates.

 - Provides a comfortable distance between the egg donor and the intended parent

 One of the key benefits of using an Egg Donor 30 years old or younger is an enhanced chance of success.
 According to a 2012 study from the Center for Disease Control on IVF success rates, the percentages resulting in a live birth are:

 - over 56% for women younger than 35